 9 Best Green Energy Stocks to Buy Now

-Green energy stocks should get a lift thanks to the clean energy incentives in the Inflation Reduction Act (IRA), along with the dual catalysts of rising demand and lower costs.
+Green energy stocks got a lift thanks to the clean energy incentives in the Inflation Reduction Act of 2022 (IRA), along with the dual catalysts of rising demand and lower costs.

-According to Deloitte's "2023 renewable energy industry outlook," the IRA extends wind and solar tax credits for projects that started construction before 2025 and tech-neutral credits through at least 2032.
+As Deloitte explained in its 2024 renewable energy industry outlook, the IRA extended wind and solar tax credits for projects that started construction before 2025 through at least 2032.

-State clean energy policies also provide a boost, with 22 states and Washington, D.C., targeting 100% renewable energy or 100% carbon-free electricity by 2040 to 2050.
+State clean energy policies have also provided a boost, with 22 states and Washington, D.C., targeting 100% renewable energy or 100% carbon-free electricity by 2040 to 2050.
 Moreover, 43 of the 45 largest U.S. investor-owned utilities have committed to reducing their carbon emissions by raising the use of renewables.
-Meanwhile, private investment in renewables hit a record of $10 billion in the past year.
+Meanwhile, based on data collected by S&P Global Market Intelligence, private investment in renewables reached $14.58 billion in 2023.

-In the past decade, U.S. corporations' demand for clean power has surged 100-fold, the trade report says, as solar and wind power costs have fallen by 71% and 47%, respectively, due to increased competition and efficiencies.
+In the past decade, U.S. corporations' demand for clean power has surged 100-fold, according to a recent report from the trade group trade group American Clean Power, as solar and wind power costs have fallen substantially due to increased competition and efficiencies.

 With that in mind, here are nine of the best green energy stocks for investors looking to profit on the growing trend toward sustainability.